 Once you complete your studies, you must register with the Paramedicine Board of Australia through AHPRA (Australian Health Practitioner Health Regulation Agency).
 This is necessary to become a registered and qualified paramedic in Australia.

-Note: It is compulsory to renew your AHPRA registration yearly and maintain a record of your CPD (continuing professional development) activity.
+Note: Renewing your AHPRA registration yearly and maintaining a record of your CPD (continuing professional development) activity is compulsory

 Step 5: Look for a Job